 What NEET stands for?

 NEET stands for National Eligibility cum Entrance Test.
-It is mandatory examination for the medical aspirants who want to take admission in medical or dental courses across India.
-The NEET exam has replaced what was earlier called as AIPMT.
+It is a mandatory examination for medical aspirants who want to take admission in medical or dental courses across India.
+The NEET exam has replaced what was earlier called AIPMT.
 The NEET scores are accepted by most colleges in India for the intake of medical students.
 However, AIIMS and JIPMER do not fall in this category as these were established through separate acts of Parliament.
 Thus, these institutions do not fall within the purview of NEET.
-These institutions conduct their own tests for admission process.
+These institutions conduct their own tests for the admission process.

 NEET Exam Eligibility Criteria

 - 12 th with Physics, Chemistry and Biology from a regular board with 50 percent marks

 The students educated abroad seeking admission into medical colleges in India must have passed in the subjects of Physics, Chemistry, Biology/Bio-technology and English up to the 12th standard level with 50% marks and their equivalency determined as per regulations of the Medical Council of India and the concerned University.

 The maximum number of times a student can give the examination is now fixed to three.
 This amendment was approved and announced in 2017.

 The age criteria for NEET

 If talked about the age criteria for appearing in NEET-UG, 2018, a student must have completed the age of 17 years at the time of admission or will complete the age on or before 31st December of the year of his/her admission to the 1styear MBBS/BDS Course.

 The upper age limit for NEET (UG) is 25 years as of the date of examination with a relaxation of 5 years for the candidates belonging to the SC/ST/OBC category and persons entitled for reservation under the Rights of Persons with Disabilities Act, 2016.